Efficient Quantum Optimization via Dynamical Simulation: Convex Quadratic Optimization

-Note that this bound is rather pessimistic given that that $A_H(t)$ contains a factor of $e^{-\beta t^*}$ which should ensure that $\norm{A_H(t)}$ does not grow exponentially with time despite the fact that $\norm{D_{x,j}^2}$ seems to scale exponentially with time.
+Note that the bound on $\alpha_{A_H}$ in Eq.~\eqref{bound_norm_kinetic_term} is rather pessimistic given that $A_H(t)$ contains a factor of $e^{-\beta t^*}$ which should ensure that $\norm{A_H(t)}$ does not grow exponentially with time despite the fact that $\norm{D_{x,j}^2}$ seems to scale exponentially with time.
 However, since $\alpha_{A_H}$ is technically the block-encoding normalization constant of $A_H$, it is less obvious how to improve the bound since it would require a modification of the block-encoding circuit.

-For the case where bit oracles are used, it has been shown that any deterministic or randomized classical algorithm that takes gradient information in requires a number of queries to the objective function that is in $\Omega(\sqrt{\lambda_{\max}/\lambda_{\min}})$ to find the optimum~\cite{simchowitz2019convex_complexity,Drori2022strongly_convex}.
-In our case, we can see this inverse $\sqrt{\lambda_{\min}}$ scaling is attainable, however it is worth noting that it does not scale with the square-root of the condition number.
-Condition number scaling can be observed by noting that in all likelihood the value of $h_x$ needed scales inverse polynomially with $\lambda_{\max}$.
-However, a detailed discussion of the discretization errors on the state throughout the evolution is beyond the scope of this work so the degree to which the condition number scaling will be worse than the classical lower bound remains an open question.